Plymouth, Hennepin County • No park pass needed

 - Great bike trails here connect with two major regional trails (see Biking in French Regional Park).

 - A huge and amazing playground is next to the Visitor Center.
-If there’s a better one in the Twin Cities I don’t know about it!

 - Three Rivers Parks’ Outdoor Recreation School headquarters are here at the Visitor Center.
 If you live on this side of town, look into their outdoor classes for all ages.